helephant/helephant.github.io/architectural-patterns/apis/semantic-versioning.md

 # Semantic versioning

 ## Intent
 Semantic versioning is a convention to set expectations around how backwards compatibile new versions of an API will be.
-It is a useful convention when [evolving apis](evolving-apis.md).
+It is a useful convention when publishing code packages or [evolving service APIs](evolving-service-apis.md).

 ## Motivation